spdk/spdk/docker/README.md

 ## How-To

 `docker-compose.yaml` shows an example deployment of the storage containers based on SPDK.
-Running `docker-compose build` creates 4 docker images:
+Running `docker-compose build` creates 5 docker images:

 - build_base
 - storage-target
 - proxy-container
+- traffic-generator-nvme
-- traffic-generator
+- traffic-generator-virtio

 The `build_base` image provides the core components required to containerize SPDK applications.
 The fedora:33 image from the Fedora Container Registry is used and then SPDK is installed.
 SPDK is installed out of `build_base/spdk.tar.gz` provided.